Equity Perpetuals

 When external inputs are unavailable, the oracle advances via a continuous-time exponentially weighted moving average that incrementally adjusts the previous oracle price by a fraction of the impact price difference.

-With oracle price SS the impact price difference (IPDIPD) is defined as:
+With oracle price S the impact price difference (IPD) is defined as:

 When external data becomes unavailable, the internal mechanism initializes from the last available external price.
 When external inputs resume, the oracle reverts to the externally derived spot on the next tick.